AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 module_root <- rprojroot::find_root(rprojroot::is_renv_project)
 ```

-Alternatively, if your module does not use `renv`, the module root could be found relative to the repository root as shown below:
+Alternatively, if your module does not use `renv`, the module root could be found relative to the OpenScPCA repository root, as shown below:

 ```r
 repo_root <- rprojroot::find_root(rprojroot::is_git_root)